 I prefer my roasted potatoes to be crispy on the outside and tender on the inside.
 You can cut your potatoes into chunks or wedges, the tips below on how to avoid soggy, unappealing potatoes and instead make crispy, perfect potatoes will work for both.

-If you want to make crispy oven baked potatoes, follow the tips below:
+If you want to make crispy oven-baked potatoes, follow the tips below.
+Also, please watch the video attached.

 - Firstly, crispy roasted potatoes are best made with a white potato as they are not too starchy: Russet, Yukon gold, red, or fingerling, are all good choices.